a-b-street/abstreet/docs/design/code.md

 At some point, geometry was a separate layer from the graph base-layer of map_model.
 That doesn't work -- we can't even reason about what turns logically exist without operating on cleaned-up geometry.

+## IDs

+Should LaneID have LaneType bundled in for convenience?
+CarID and VehicleType?